Are you considering a career move?

 Scrum Alliance explains that for an Agile team, the Scrum Master “doesn’t manage the team that produces the work; instead, he supports the product owner, coaches the team, and makes sure that Scrum processes are adhered to.”

 Instead of leading the team and managing the work, the Scrum Master takes a support role in helping the Product Owner and team in backlog management and completion.
 She doesn’t manage the team in the way a Project Manager does.
 She ensures the team follows the scrum processes in the daily stand up meeting and other ceremonies of backlog grooming, retrospectives, and demos.

-She can also work within the organization to address constraints and dependencies with other teams.
-There may be bottlenecks that communication with others can help remove.The Scrum Master role is different than that of Project Manager.
+[click_to_tweet tweet=”The Scrum Master role is different than that of Project Manager.
 She doesn’t manage the team in the way a Project Manager does.
-She ensures the team follows scrum processes in the ceremonies and ensures the team can move forward by removing roadblocks.Click To Tweet
+She ensures the team follows scrum processes in the ceremonies and ensures the team can move forward by removing roadblocks.” quote=”The Scrum Master role is different than that of Project Manager.
+She doesn’t manage the team in the way a Project Manager does.
+She ensures the team follows scrum processes in the ceremonies and ensures the team can move forward by removing roadblocks.”]

 But there’s still the need to communicate with the customer, identify requirements, and prioritize work.
 Who does this in Agile?

 Much of what a project manager does in Waterfall methodology is done in Agile by the Product Owner.

 In a way that the Project Manager makes decisions and leads the project in traditional Waterfall, the Product Owner makes decisions in Agile.
 It is the Product Owner who does the following: